 Seminar on a broad topic; discussion and critique of research

 papers.
-Repeatable once.
+Repeatable unlimited times, credit earned one time.
 Pre: OCN 623 or consent.

 Geochemical thermodynamics and kinetics and their use in